 By Suniti Ila Rao

 Architect Charles Correa designed Delhi’s Crafts Museum describing it as "architecture not as an object one looks at, but as an energy field one moves through."
-It remained a vacant, dreary institution for decades – until Cafe Lota appeared on the scene a …
+It remained a vacant, dreary institution for decades – until Cafe Lota appeared on the scene a few years …

 Sabyasachi-Mukherjee-designer-clutch-craft-karigar-artisan-borderandfall-feature-image